 Lung cancer is the second-most-commonly-diagnosed cancer and the leading cause of cancer-related deaths, with African Americans suffering significantly higher incidence and mortality rates and with marked regional variations.
 New data from the National Minority Quality Forum indicate that 77% of all lung cancer cases reside in 20% of all zip codes.
-Since 2014, the Bristol-Myers Squibb Foundation's Bridging Cancer CareTM initiative has committed \$16.5 million to expand the current limited scope of community-based supportive care resources and survivorship programs to the underserved populations in many of the Southeast U.S.
+Since 2014, the Bristol-Myers Squibb Foundation's Bridging Cancer CareTM initiative has committed \$31.5 million to expand the current limited scope of community-based supportive care resources and survivorship programs to underserved populations in the U.S.